Working papers

 Historical Data on Occupational Regulation in the United States

-Download paper (updated January 2025); Data repository (partial sample)
+Download paper (updated January 2025)

 This paper describes the construction and validation of a novel dataset that compiles over one hundred and fifty years of occupational licensing, certification, and registration requirements in all fifty states and the District of Columbia.
 It identifies the enactment and effective dates of state and federal policy changes for more than 300 distinct occupations that cover the vast majority of regulated jobs in the United States.
 Relative to existing data on occupational licensing and regulation, my dataset is more comprehensive, reduces measurement error in enactment dates, and offers an internally-consistent taxonomy of regulatory methods.
 Linking my policy data to independent measures of occupational licensing and certification from recent household survey data and the text of online job postings, I show that state-level policy differences have an economically significant effect on the credentials workers hold and employers require.
 I discuss the interpretation of estimates based on these measures and conclude with recommendations and directions for future research.